 The only acceptable forms of legal name-change documentation are the following:

 - marriage license

-All documents must be in English and the original copies.
-Candidates wishing to make a legal name change, address change or email address change must contact their board of nursing.
+All documents must contain the name change in Roman characters and be the original copies.
+Candidates wishing to make a legal name change, address change or email address change must contact their nursing regulatory body (NRB).
 This cannot be done at the test center.

 If the name on your ID and ATT email do not match, you will be turned away and will have to reregister and pay another exam fee.

 When you arrive at the test center, you will be required to present one form of acceptable identification.
 If you arrive at the test center without acceptable identification, you will be turned away and required to reregister and pay another exam fee.
 If you paid the additional international scheduling fee, that will be forfeited as well.